 Setting up OAuth2 with Outlook

-In this post, I will show you how to set up an Outlook OAuth2 application to generate credentials for IMAP and SMTP that you can then use with EmailEngine or any other email client or library for OAuth2.
+In this post, I will show you how to set up an Outlook OAuth2 application that you can then use with EmailEngine to access or send emails.

 Setting up OAuth2 with Outlook